Six Scholar-Athletes Named to National Football Foundation's Hampshire Honor Society

 May 4, 2011

 May 4, 2011, Greencastle, Ind. — Six senior players on the DePauw University football team were named today to the the National Football Foundation & College Hall of Fame's 2011 NFF Hampshire Honor Society.
-The Society is comprised of college football players from all divisions of play who each maintained a 3.2 grade point average or better.
+The Society is composed of college football players from all divisions of play who each maintained a 3.2 grade point average or better.
 A total of 671 players from 241 schools qualified for membership in the society's fifth year.

 The Tiger honorees are: Mark Branigan, Tyler Doane, Michael Engle, Adam Hawkins, Derrick Karazsia and Jonathan Lambert.